joergschultzelutter/mpad/README.md

 - Wx alert data from openweathermap.org is not returned to the user.
 This can be added in a later version but keep in mind that the text is very long and would result in multiple (10-15) APRS messages per alert!
 - Access to openweathermap.org requires an API key which has a certain traffic limit
 - All timestamps which are returned by the program are in UTC.
 Implicitly, this constraint also applies to program keyword (see [USAGE.md](USAGE.md)) which instructs the program to return data for a certain time of the day.
 When in doubt, do not limit your data to a certain time slot of the day ('full' day is the default)
+- APRS 'TOCALL' identifier is currently still set to default; needs its own identifier (see http://www.aprs.org/tocalls.txt)

 ## Usage examples and command syntax